 In 2015 LPCC opened its fourth 340b pharmacy located in Hamlin, WV and in 2016 the organization opened school-based health centers at Midway Elementary, Ranger Elementary and Man Elementary/Middle Schools.

-LPCC is working to complete construction on a modern 10,000 square foot building in Man, WV with the financial assistance from the office of the Governor, the Logan County Commission, and private funding secured by LPCC.
+In 2020 construction was completed on a modern 10,000 square foot building in Man, WV with the financial assistance from the office of the Governor, the Logan County Commission, and private funding secured by LPCC.
 The facility was opened for patient care in March 2020.